Sleep with Angels

 8. Safeway Cart

 Since the recordings of Harvest Moon Neil Young had released a compilation album (Lucky Thirteen) and recorded a song, “Philadelphia”, was included in the soundtrack to the motion picture with the same name from 1993.
 “Philadelphia” was a piano driven ballad that resemblance with some of the songs on Sleeps with Angels album.

 The guitar was however present in the songs on Sleeps with Angels, with the overdriven way that often marks the sound of Neil Young.
-Therefore Sleeps with Angels have probably more similarities with Zuma than Harvest Moon and with the over 14 minutes long “Change Your Mind” as a counterpart to “Cortez the Killer”.
+Therefore, Sleeps with Angels has probably more similarities with Zuma than Harvest Moon and with the over 14 minutes long “Change Your Mind” as a counterpart to “Cortez the Killer”.

 The album was getting many positive reviews.
 David Fricke that saw in it a tribute to Curt Cobain (that had died a few month before the album was released) wrote in Rolling Stone: